pitpit/pincrawl/README.md

 ## TODO

+- [ ] rework JS: one file, use a binding framework
+- [ ] accelerate cron merging all together
+- [ ] Web Push API
+- [ ] Install webapp on desktop
 - [ ] passer auth0 en mode prod
 - [ ] active menu item in header depending on current page
 - [ ] OPEN TO THE WORLD